cation-lang/cation-lang.org/content/design.md

 infinities, no arbitrary-precision rational or irrational numbers (but just their partial estimates).
 Most of existing programming languages ignored this simple fact, resulting in hundreds of pitfalls and <q>footguns</q> for the developers.
 Cation tries to avoid this, and ensures that everything is bound and measurable at compile-time.
-It does this using instruments of category theory, and as a result each Cation program can pass a termination analysis and formaly prove maximum amount of resources it takes to execute.
+It does this using instruments of category theory, and as a result each Cation program can pass a termination analysis and formally prove maximum amount of resources it takes to execute.

 ## Language features